 As with other skills and milestones, the age at which kids learn language and start

-Knowing what's "normal" and what's not in speech and language development can help
+talking can vary.
+Knowing a bit about speech and language development can help parents

 Speech is the verbal expression of language and includes articulation

-Language is the entire system of giving and getting information
+Language is giving and getting information.
+It's understanding

 What Are Speech or Language Delays?